MichaelCurrin/docsify-js-tutorial/docs/README.md

 - **cover page** - Optional.
 Landing page with background color or image and some minimal text.
 - **homepage** - First page that a user sees, after the cover page.
 This is a content page written in markdown and it could be the only page of your site if you like.
 - **index page** - HTML file base of the app.
 This includes JS and CSS calls for setting up and styling the _Docsify_ app.
 Plus JS code which you set to customize the app.
-- **sidebar** - Optional.
-Describes the menu layout for the left sidebar, using custom ordering and nested structure. _Docsify_ is not aware of directory structure, so this is where you get to define your menu.
+- **sidebar config** - Optional.
+Describes the menu layout for the **left sidebar**, using custom ordering and nested structure. _Docsify_ is not aware of directory structure, so this is where you get to define your menu.
 Alternatively, let _Docsify_ create the menu bar based on the structure of your homepage (`_docs/README.md`) file - this works best if you only have a single content markdown page or a _navbar_ (top of the screen) to switch between sections.
-- **navbar** - Optional.
-Describes the menu layout for the top right menu.
+- **navbar config** - Optional config.
+Describes the menu layout for the **top right menu**.

 Once you have that setup in _docs_ directory and have pushed to Github, you can setup Github Pages serving the _docs_ directory.
 Note: _Docsify_ also works with _Netlify_ as per their docs, but this project just considers the Github Pages case.